zhouxiaoyugithub/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git is come on  free software distributed under the GPL. a new line is added in this line.